CogentRedTester/my-mpv-settings/other-scripts/README.md

 # Other Scripts

-These scripts are ones I use, but didn't write.
+These scripts are for independant github repositories, some of these I wrote or moved to separate repositories after they became too big.
+Others are made by others.

+The following scripts are not mine:

 ## [playlistmanager](https://github.com/jonniek/mpv-playlistmanager)